dmn-chumak/simple-battle-royale/README.md

 # Simple Battle Royale

-A simple implementation of client-server architecture for multiplayer browser game.
+A simple implementation of the client-server architecture for a multiplayer browser game.

+Server works on top of [Express.js](https://expressjs.com/) and WebSockets (using simple JSON commands).

+Client works on top of [Three.js](https://threejs.org/) and [Pixi.js](https://pixijs.com/).

 ## Example